 Failure to Stop and Render Aid

-When involved in a motor vehicle accident, you are required by law to immediately stop at the scene of the accident and call for help if the other person involved requires aid.
+When involved in a motor vehicle accident, you are required by law to immediately stop and call for help if the other person involved requires aid.
 Failure to stop and render aid at the scene of an accident resulting in death is a second-degree felony that’s punishable by up to 20 years in prison and a $10,000 fine.
-If you caused serious bodily injury, you could be charged with a third-degree felony, serve up to 10 years in prison, and face charges as much as $10,000.
+If you caused serious bodily injury and fail to render aid, you could be charged with a third-degree felony, serve up to 10 years in prison, and face charges as much as $10,000.
 Failure to stop and render aid in a car accident where no injury was caused is punishable by up to five years in prison and a $5,000 fine.

 Even if the other driver hasn’t been injured, you’re still required to stop and exchange information such as identification and registration for insurance purposes.
 Drivers are advised to pull off the roadway to a safe location if possible.
 Failure to remain at the scene to exchange information can get you a Class C misdemeanor if the total damage to the other vehicle amounts to $200 or less—this can be upgraded to a Class B misdemeanor if the damaged exceeds $200.